farhan-dqz/PublicBot/README.md

 ## ITS ME FARHAN-DQZ

-Thank you all for using this git🦋
+Thank you Everyone for helping to develop this one🦋